equinix/terraform-equinix-fabric/examples/stream-grafana-subscription/README.md

-  description = "Format for grafana payload" type        = string default     = null
+  description = "Format for grafana payload" type        = string default     = null deprecated  = "No longer required to be provided"
 }
 variable "grafana_filters" {
   description = "Filters for the Grafana Subscription"